Luexa/lazy-pregen/DOCUMENTATION.md

 the overhead caused by attempting to generate chunks that are already generated is very low, especially since the lock file is updated every 512 chunks.

-One bug with Minecraft Server 1.13 was discovered during the testing of this
-program:

-- There is a memory leak of some sort likely involving the world generator.
-After about an hour of pregeneration, no matter the memory setting, the server process and with it the wrapper will crash due to a Java out of memory exception.
-To counter this bug, write a simple shell script that restarts lazy-pregen if it exits with a non-zero exit code.

-The author also knows of two bugs with lazy-pregen that might be noticeable but should not cause any major issues:

-- lazy-pregen does not properly handle the interrupt signal (sent via Ctrl+C).
-It will exit with an error and will backtrack next time it runs.
-There is not really a way to counter this unless the bug is fixed, however as far as the author is aware hitting Ctrl+C is essentially the same as running the `stop` command, which should save the progress.
-As stated above, attempting to regenerate existing chunks has very low overhead.
-- lazy-pregen, on full completion of pregeneration, may exit with an error for an unknown reason.
-If this occurs, do not worry, the world is complete and ready to go.
-To verify this, invoke lazy-pregen again and see that it says there is nothing to do.